What is Liquidation (also known as Business Wind Up)?

 Winding up an insolvent company

 Government requirements need to be met by an insolvent company when being liquidated.
-The most important is that the company cannot trade or conduct business as usual, as it can result in civil penalties or criminal charges under the corporations' act.
+Consequently, the most important requirement is that the company cannot trade or conduct business as usual.
+Certainly, it can result in civil penalties or criminal charges under the Corporations Act.

-It is essential to employ the services of a professional insolvency practitioner to assist in determining if your company is solvent, insolvent and the steps required to move your company through this transition.
+It is essential to employ the services of a professional insolvency practitioner to assist in determining if your company is solvent, or insolvent and the steps required to move your company through this transition.